Skip to content

 For nonprofit organizations operating 50, 80, or more stores, revenue growth is no longer a question of local tactics.
 It becomes a question of enterprise design.

 At a smaller scale, performance lives inside individual stores.
 At a regional scale, performance lives in the system connecting them.
-The organizations that increase revenue sustainably are not simply adding locations; they are strengthening the structure that governs how donations flow, how pricing decisions are made, and how data informs leadership.
-They stop managing storefronts and start managing a value chain.
+The organizations that increase revenue sustainably are not simply adding locations; they are strengthening the structure that governs how pricing decisions are made and how data informs leadership.
+They stop managing storefronts and start managing a network.

 Across this series, we have explored the risks of operating without full visibility, the effort required to connect multi-location systems, and the habits that distinguish high-performing nonprofit retailers.
 This final piece brings those elements together.